nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`
 * `unpin 2` <br>
-  Marks the 2nd task in the task list as not-pin.
+  Unpins the 2nd task in the task list.

 <br>
 #### Listing pins: `list pin[s]`
-List all the tasks that you have pinned. <br>
+List all the pinned tasks. <br>
 Format: `list pin[s]`

 > You can type either `pin` or its plural form, `pins`